Have Questions?

 419-352-6460

-Like other alcohol and drug rehabs, Harbor is dedicated to long term recovery for drug and alcohol abusers living in the Woodville area.
-As such, this drug and alcohol rehabilitation program has been providing services like motivational interviewing, cognitive/behavior therapy, substance abuse counseling approach, group therapy, trauma-related counseling, couple/family therapy and more, which is in line with its philosophy of the treatments that actually work to help addicts recover from their condition (s).
+Like other addiction treatment facilities, Unison BHG Inc is committed to long term recovery for drug and alcohol abusers living in the Woodville, Ohio area.
+As such, this addiction treatment program has been providing care like motivational interviewing, cognitive/behavior therapy, substance abuse counseling approach, group therapy, trauma-related counseling, couple/family therapy and more, which is in line with its philosophy of the treatments that actually work to help addicts recover from their condition (s).

-This rehab also has aftercare programs and other treatment methods that can help you find lasting stability both in the short and in the long term.
-Finally, Harbor accepts private pay, private health insurance, sliding fee scale, military insurance, other state funds, access to recovery (atr) voucher and others.
+Not surprisingly, this rehab also has aftercare plans and programs that can help you find lasting sobriety in the long term.
+Finally, Unison BHG Inc accepts private pay, private insurance, sliding fee scale, military insurance, other state funds, access to recovery (atr) voucher and others.

 Commonly Asked Questions about Addiction and Treatment